All-Season vs. All-Weather Tires: What You Need to Know Before Buying

 What's The Difference Between AS and All-Weather Tires?

-All-season tires last longer in warm conditions but get more rigid in cold temperatures.
-All-weather tires have a more flexible compound, remaining soft in winter yet wearing faster in warm climates.
+All-season tires last longer in warm weather but become stiff in the cold.
+All-weather tires stay soft in the cold but wear out faster in warm weather.

 AS Tires VS All Weather Tires In Dry Conditions

 All-season tires generally deliver better performance in dry conditions than all-weather tires.
-This is due to their less aggressive tread and harder compound, allowing them to grip better on dry surfaces.
-In addition, they provide better driving quality and more precise handling on dry and warm surfaces.
+All season tires have less aggressive tread and harder compounds.
+This allows them to grip better on dry surfaces.

 AS Tires VS All Weather Tires In Wet Conditions

-In wet conditions, AS tires offer reliable performance with tread designs optimized for hydroplaning resistance and rain.
-Yet, all-weather tires typically perform better due to their softer rubber compound and deeper grooves, allowing for superior grip and braking in heavy rain or slush.
+In wet conditions, AS tires offer reliable performance.
+Their tread design is optimized to control hydroplaning and wet roads.
+All-weather tires typically perform better in harsh winter weather.
+Their softer rubber compound and deeper grooves ensure better grip and braking in slush, snow, and ice.

-All-season tires yield significantly to all-weather tires in terms of snow and ice performance.
-According to the Tire and Rubber Association of Canada- "All-weather tires provide cold-weather performance that is superior to an all-season tire and is comparable to a winter tire".
-This translates into a higher grip on snow, shorter braking distance, more confident acceleration, and safer cornering in extreme winter conditions.
+All-season tires yield to all-weather tires on ice.
+According to the Tire and Rubber Association of Canada- "All-weather tires provide cold-weather performance that is superior to an all-season tire and is comparable to a winter tire."
+This means higher grip during winter driving, shorter braking distance, more confident acceleration, and safer cornering in extreme winter conditions.

 AS Tires VS All Weather Tires In Summer Conditions

-The harder compound of all-season tires allows them to withstand high temperatures better than that of all-weather tires.
-The softer compound of all-weather tires increases their rolling resistance in the summer heat, making handling less responsive and increasing fuel consumption.
+The harder compound of all-season tires resists high temperatures better than all-weather tires.
+All-weather tires have higher rolling resistance in the summer due to softer compounds.
+This affects handling and fuel consumption.

 US-Specific Considerations: All-Weather VS AS Tires